hao-beixi/f22-assignments/assignment-1/README.md

 #### System Requirements
 This assignment should be completed in Ubuntu 20.04.
-Before beginning the assignment, you need to first complete the set up instructions in [SETUP1..md](../SETUP1_GitAssignmentRepo.md) and [SETUP2..md](../SETUP2_ROSWorkspace.md) to create your Git assignment repository and your ROS workspace.
+Before beginning the assignment, you need to first complete the set up instructions in [SETUP0..md](../SETUP0_ROSWorkspace.md) and [SETUP1..md](../SETUP1_GitAssignmentRepo.md), which will help you create your ROS workspace and create your Git assignment repository.

 #### Background Knowledge